trevorkeenan/traitPlasticity/References/README.md

 # Description

-The reference list contains the list of original studies contributing observations to the TRIP database.
+The reference library contains the list of original studies that contributed observations to the TRIP database.

-The list is mirrored in various formats.
+The library is mirrored in various formats.

 ## Contacts: